Turtlewimp/odin-landing-page/README.md

 # odin-landing-page
-The landing page project from The Odin Project's Foundations course
+This is my attempt at the landing page project assignment from The Odin Project's Foundations course.